ghern5234/svg-logo-generator/README.md

 - For a visual demonstration, please refer to the [tutorial video](https://drive.google.com/file/d/1AGdHUDYVPDqAP3FgfXz-Oy5QJxbrYdvu/view).

+## Testing
+- Ensure you have Node.js installed and install the dependecies by running `npm install` in the terminal.
+- To run automated tests, you can use the `npm test` command in the terminal.
+- - For a visual demonstration, please refer to the [tutorial video](https://drive.google.com/file/d/1AGdHUDYVPDqAP3FgfXz-Oy5QJxbrYdvu/view).

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps: